On the Nonconvexity of Push-Forward Constraints and Its Consequences in Machine Learning: The shape of push-forward constraints

-These examples do not highlight a universal classification as explicit as the \say{trivial versus nonconvex} from \cref{cor:transport} which focused on transport maps.
+These examples do not highlight a universal classification as explicit as the \say{trivial versus nonconvex} from \cref{cor:transport}, which focused on transport maps.
 Nevertheless, we can identify sharp conditions on the (non)convexity of the set of equalizing maps for specific classes of probability measures $P$ and $Q$.
-The proposition below fully determines the convexity of $\mathcal{E}(P,Q)$ when $P,Q$ both have a density with respect to $\ell_d$.
+The proposition below fully determines the convexity of $\mathcal{E}(P,Q)$ when $P,Q$ are both atomless.